Envirometrix/PredictiveSoilMapping/01-Introduction.md

 material or geology and $t$ is time.
 The Eq. \@ref(eq:clorpt) is the CLORPT model originally presented by Jenny [-@jenny1994factors].

-@MCBRATNEY20033 have further conceptualized the so-called *“scorpan”* model in which soil property is modeled as a function of:
+@MCBRATNEY20033 reconceptualized and extended the CLORPT model via the *“scorpan”* model in which soil properties are modeled as a function of:

 -   (auxiliary) **s**oil classes or properties,